This page is for Francisco Rodriguez, the pitcher who holds the single-season save record in MLB; for other players with similar names, click here

-He was pitching already at the age of seven at the Graciano Ravelo Baseball School, and was signed as an undrafted free agent by the Anaheim Angels in 1998.
+He was pitching by the age of seven at the Graciano Ravelo Baseball School, and was signed as an undrafted free agent by the Anaheim Angels in 1998.
 He pitched for Venezuela at the 1998 Pan-American Youth Championship in Mexico.

-In spite of that, Rodríguez moved up to Double A and to Triple A during the 2002 season, when he was 20 years old, and even had a few games at the major league level that year.
-He became a reliever, starting no games at any level from 2002 through now.
+Despite that, Rodríguez moved up to Double A and Triple A during the 2002 season, when he was 20 years old, and even had a few games at the major league level.
+He became a reliever, starting no games at any level after 2002.
 His ERA at Arkansas in the Texas League was 1.96 as he had 9 saves and a 3-3 record.
 In Triple A at Salt Lake in the PCL, he had an ERA of 2.57 with a record of 2-3 and 6 saves.

 Following his record-setting season, Rodríguez signed a 3-year, $37-million deal with the New York Mets.
 After a so-so season in 2009 in which he went 3-6, 3.71 with 35 saves, he ran into trouble off the field in mid-2010, when he punched the father of his girlfriend in the face several times in front of witnesses at Citi Field, following a Mets loss to the Colorado Rockies on August 11.
-He was arrested, detained overnight, charged with third-degree assault and placed on the restricted list by the Mets.
-He returned to action three days later after issuing a brief apology, but on August 16 the team announced that Rodríguez had torn a ligament in his thumb during the altercation, ending his season.
-For the year, he went 4-2, 2.20 with 25 saves in 53 games and 67 strikeouts in 57.1 innings of work.
+He was arrested, detained overnight, charged with third-degree assault and placed on the restricted list.
+He returned to action three days later, after issuing a brief apology, but on August 16 the team announced that Rodríguez had torn a ligament in his thumb during the altercation, ending his season.
 The next day, the Mets announced that Rodríguez had been placed on the disqualified list and that he would not be paid until able to pitch again.
 There was also speculation that may try to void the last year of his contract, worth $11.5 million.
 The Major League Baseball Players Association immediately announced that it was filing a grievance against the team's action, calling the decision to cut Rodríguez's salary and to void his garanteed contract as "without basis".
 On December 3, Rodríguez pleaded guilty to attempted assault and was sentenced to take anger management classes to avoid jail time; he also pleaded guilty to disorderly conduct charges for harassing his girlfriend, but he still faced a civil lawsuit from his victim for the injuries he suffered.
+On the field, he went 4-2, 2.20 with 25 saves in 53 games and 67 strikeouts in 57 1/3rd innings of work.

-By the age of 26, Rodríguez had pitched in post-season play five times already, in 2002, 2004, 2005, 2007 and 2008.
+By the age of 26, Rodríguez had pitched in postseason play five times already, in 2002, 2004, 2005, 2007 and 2008.
 In the 2002 World Series, which the Angels won, he pitched 8 2/3 innings in relief, getting 13 strikeouts with a 2.08 ERA.
 He had no saves, but a record of 1-1.
 He was welcomed back in Venezuela as a national hero after the Series, since he was front-page news there during the post-season.
 At 31, he was the youngest pitcher to notch 300 saves, although that mark has since been topped by Craig Kimbrel.

 - 6-time All-Star (2004, 2007-2009, 2014 & 2015)